-Your tax benefits will depend on several factors: the type of gift, the time at which it is made, whether it is outright or deferred or has any income payments.
+Your tax benefits will depend on several factors: the type of gift, the time at which it is made, whether it is outright or deferred, and whether it includes income payments.
 In general, though, here are some guidelines:

 4. I want to set up a life insurance policy,

 name the American Cancer Society as beneficiary, but retain ownership